 Roseola is a viral infection.
-It is quite common and mainly affects young children between the ages of 6 months and 2 years.
+It is common and mainly affects young children between the ages of 6 months and 3 years.
 It is usually a mild infection that causes no long-term problems.
 Full recovery is usual.

 What is roseola?

-Roseola is also known as roseola infantum, sixth disease and three-day rash.
-The disease is common in children aged 3 months to 3 years and most common in those aged 6 months to 2 years.
+Roseola is also known as roseola infantum, exanthem subitum, sixth disease and three-day rash.
+The disease is most common in those aged 6 months to 3 years.
+It is rare in adults, probably because childhood infection gives lifelong immunity to most people.
 It is usually caused by a virus called human herpesvirus type 6 (HHV-6).
 It may also be caused by human herpesvirus type 7 (HHV-7).

 Suffer from dermatitis?